namish-shankar/BitcoinModel/README.md

 3. Check if the signature is valid
 4. Try to get the public key back from just the signature and message

-It uses a bunch of crypto stuff like SHA256, secp256k1, and RFC6979 (which makes sure we don’t reuse nonces).
+It uses algos like SHA256, secp256k1, and RFC6979 (which makes sure we don’t reuse nonces).

 Project Structure